ibm-cloud-docs/log-analysis/tutorials/kube.md

     ```
     {: pre}

-4. Create a Kubernetes daemon set to deploy the LogDNA agent on every worker node of your Kubernetes cluster.
-The LogDNA agent collects logs with the extension `*.log` and extensionsless files that are stored in the `/var/log` directory of your pod.
+4. Create a Kubernetes daemon set to deploy the logging agent on every worker node of your Kubernetes cluster.
+The logging agent collects logs with the extension `*.log` and extensionsless files that are stored in the `/var/log` directory of your pod.
 By default, logs are collected from all namespaces, including `kube-system`, and automatically forwarded to the {{site.data.keyword.la_full_notm}} service.

    ```
    kubectl create -f https://assets.us-south.logging.cloud.ibm.com/clients/logdna-agent-ds.yaml
    ```
    {: pre}

-5. Verify that the LogDNA agent is deployed successfully.
+5. Verify that the logging agent is deployed successfully.

    ```
    kubectl get pods